MJ Melendez Player Props: Royals vs. Diamondbacks

-MJ Melendez -- batting .194 with two doubles, a triple, a home run, four walks and seven RBI in his past 10 games -- will be in action for the Kansas City Royals against the Arizona Diamondbacks, with Tommy Henry on the hill, on April 24 at 9:40 PM ET.
+After going 1-for-2 with a home run and an RBI in his last game, MJ Melendez and the Kansas City Royals take on the Arizona Diamondbacks (who will hand the ball to Ryne Nelson) at 9:40 PM ET on Tuesday.

-In his last game, he hit a home run while going 1-for-2 against the Angels.
+In his most recent game, he hit a home run while going 1-for-2 against the Angels.

 MJ Melendez Game Info & Props vs. the Diamondbacks